4d/docs/versioned_docs/version-19/Concepts/dt_date.md

 A null date is specified by _!00-00-00!_.

-**Tip:** The Method Editor includes a shortcut for entering a null date.
+**Tip:** The Code Editor includes a shortcut for entering a null date.
 To type a null date, enter the exclamation (!) character and press Enter.

 **Notes:**